pyeve/eve-demo/README.rst

-Currently you provide a sort directive by using a pure MongoDB syntax; support for a more general syntax (``sort=lastname``) is planned as well.
+Currently you provide a sort directive by using a pure MongoDB syntax; support for a more general syntax (``sort=lastname``) is planned.

 Pagination
 ::::::::::
 In order to save bandwith and resources, pagination is enabled by default.
-You have control on the default page size, and the maximum number of items per page that the consumer is allowed to request.
+You have control on the default page size and the maximum number of items per page that the consumer is allowed to request.

 ::